 Find out what a personal budget is, who can receive one, how a personal budget can be used and how it is managed (including the direct payments option).

 What are personal budgets?

-Personal budgets are used in England.
-In Wales and Northern Ireland there are different systems in place.
-However, while most of the information applies to England only, the information on direct payments (a means of receiving an allocation of money) is relevant not only in England, but also in Wales.
+Personal budgets are used in England but in Wales and Northern Ireland there are different systems in place.
+However, while most of this information applies to England only, the information on direct payments is also relevant in Wales.

 If you receive a personal budget, it can be managed in a number of ways.
 You may be able to receive the money yourself as a ‘direct payment’ (and be responsible for spending it), you can ask someone to do it on your behalf, the local authority may be able to manage the budget for you, or it can be paid directly to a care provider who will manage it on your behalf.
 For more information see Managing a personal budget.